 When using poles as pole bean supports, you’ll want the pole to be 6 to 8 feet tall.
 The pole should be rough to help the bean grow up the pole.

 When planting pole beans to grow on a pole, plant them in hills and place the pole in the center of the planting.

 Bean plant teepee

 A bean plant teepee is another popular option for how to stake pole beans.
 A bean plant teepee is typically made of bamboo, but can be made of any thin long supports, like dowel rods or poles.
-To make a bean plant teepee, you will take 3 to 4 five- to six-foot lengths of the chosen support and tie them together at one end.
+To make a bean plant teepee, you will take three to four, 5- to 6-foot lengths of the chosen support and tie them together at one end.
 The untied ends are then spread out a few feet apart on the ground.

 The end result is pole bean supports that look very similar to the frame for a Native American teepee.
-When planting beans on a bean plant teepee, plant 1 to 2 seeds at the base of each stick.
+When planting beans on a bean plant teepee, plant one or two seeds at the base of each stick.

-When using a trellises as pole bean supports, plant the pole beans at the base of your trellis about 3 inches apart.
+When using a trellis as pole bean supports, plant the pole beans at the base of your trellis about 3 inches apart.